AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-neuroblastoma-04/results/README.md

 ## SingleR Results

-The `singler` directory contains RDS files, organized by sample, with results from running `SingleR`.
+The `singler` directory contains RDS and TSV files, organized by sample, with results from running `SingleR`.
-Directories indicate whether the annotation was performed with an `aggregated` or `non-aggregated` NBAtlas reference object.
+Directories indicate whether the annotation was performed with an `aggregated` or `not-aggregated` NBAtlas reference object.